A headache is pain or discomfort in one or more areas of the head or face. Headaches can happen once in a while. Or they may happen often.

 A child that is awakened by the pain of a headache

-The symptoms of headaches can be like other health conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+Some of these symptoms may be caused by other health problems.
+Have your child see their healthcare provider for a diagnosis.

 The healthcare provider will ask about your child’s symptoms and health history.
-He or she may also ask about your family’s health history.
-He or she will give your child a physical exam.
+They may also ask about your family’s health history.
+They will give your child a physical exam.
 The physical exam may include a neurological exam.

 Your child may be asked questions, such as: